-COMPASS sets the direction for the mutual insurance community.
-This biennial event brings together strategists and key decision makers from the mutual insurance community to identify, assess and embrace the most significant political, economic, social, technological, legal, and demographic trends potentially impacting and shaping the future of their businesses.
-We contribute to this process with leadership, consultation and collaboration on new and different futures that will support the success and independence of the mutual insurance community.
+COMPASS sets the direction for the mutual community.
+This biennial event brings together strategists and key decision makers from the mutual community to identify, assess and embrace the most significant political, economic, social, technological, legal, and demographic trends potentially impacting and shaping the future of their businesses.
+We contribute to this process with leadership, consultation, and collaboration on new and different futures that will support the success and independence of the mutual community.

-Most of the work during the week-long sessions involves "drilling down" into the major initiatives to develop a clear understanding of the drivers and root causes creating risks or posing challenges and developing responses to critical external risks.
-These creative strategic responses must be based on the strengths, capabilities and values of the mutual insurance community.
+Most of the work during the week-long sessions involves a disciplined and repetitious process to dissect major initiatives.
+Through this process we develop a clear understanding of the drivers and root causes creating risks or posing challenges to developing responses to these critical external risks.
+These creative strategic responses must be based on the strengths, capabilities, and values of the mutual insurance community.